iCog-Labs-Dev/HiBaCaML/docs/Implementation_details.md

 ### 2.6 Local One-Swap Monotonicity

-**Paper purpose.** The papers prove a deliberately local theorem: if an exact one-swap teacher evaluates all neighbors and applies only an improving swap, the audited local objective cannot worsen.
+**Paper purpose.** The paper prove a deliberately local theorem: if an exact one-swap teacher evaluates all neighbors and applies only an improving swap, the audited local objective cannot worsen.